kyamagu/mexopencv/README.markdown

 Check the following common issues first:

 - Make sure the system PATH is set up correctly.
 This is different from `addpath()` in MATLAB.
-You must have the correct dll files visible in the system path, depending on the MATLAB architecture and the compiler.
+You must have the correct DLL files visible in the system path, depending on the MATLAB architecture and the compiler.
 - A supported MEX compiler is setup correctly, In Windows 64-bit environment, Windows SDK compiler is needed for Visual C++ Express editions.
 Note that if